Floorp-Projects/Floorp/toolkit/components/telemetry/docs/data/backgroundhangmonitor-ping.rst

 Annotations
 -----------

-The annotations field is an array of key-value pairs, for example if the user was interacting during a hang the annotations field would look something like
+The annotations field is a map from key to string value, for example if the user was interacting during a hang the annotations field would look something like
 this:

 .. code-block:: js

-    [
-        [
-            "UserInteracting",
+    {
-            "true"
+        "UserInteracting": "true"
-        ]
-    ]
+    }

 The following annotations are currently present in tree: